-Whenever ashes get 3"(76mm) to 4"(102mm) deep in your firebox, and when fire has burned down and cooled, remove excess ashes.
-Leave an ash bed approximately 1"(25mm) deep on the firebox bottom to help maintain a hot charcoal bed.
+Whenever ashes get 3 to 4 inches deep in your firebox, and when fire has burned down and cooled, remove excess ashes.
+Leave an ash bed approximately 1 inch deep on the firebox bottom to help maintain a hot charcoal bed.